-Taking up studies in biomedical sciences at St Edmund Hall, Oxford in September 2016 has opened new horizons for Joe Morris.
+Taking up studies in biomedical sciences at St Edmund Hall, Oxford in September 2016 has opened new horizons for Joseph Morris.

-Joseph first played at King Edward VI at the age of 11, where he was encouraged to join his local club Sutton Coldfield which he did when playing for the U13 team.
+Joseph first played at King Edward VI Aston School at the age of 11, where he was encouraged to join his local club Sutton Coldfield which he did when playing for the U13 team.

 2016 F, S, W(R), I, S, W, (R)